Nrico/fineartsuite/README.md

 ### Configuration

-The server reads credentials and session configuration from environment variables.
-Most have development-friendly defaults, but `SESSION_SECRET` must always be provided:
+The server reads credentials and session configuration from environment variables. `ADMIN_USERNAME`, `ADMIN_PASSWORD`, and `SESSION_SECRET` must always be provided:

-- `ADMIN_USERNAME` – username for the admin login (defaults to `admin`)
+- `ADMIN_USERNAME` – username for the admin login
-- `ADMIN_PASSWORD` – password for the admin login (defaults to `password`)
+- `ADMIN_PASSWORD` – password for the admin login
-- `SESSION_SECRET` – secret used to sign session cookies (required; set to a secure value)
+- `SESSION_SECRET` – secret used to sign session cookies (set to a secure value)
 - `USE_DEMO_AUTH` – set to `true` to automatically log into admin pages

 Set these variables before starting the server.
-The application will refuse to start if `SESSION_SECRET` is not defined.
+Use strong, unique values for the admin credentials.
+For production deployments, choose a username that is not easily guessable and a password of at least 12 characters that includes letters, numbers and symbols.
+The application will refuse to start if any required variables are missing.

 When `USE_DEMO_AUTH` is disabled (the default), all `/dashboard` routes require logging in.
 Set the variable to `true` during development to bypass the login